xkonni/timekpr-next-remote/README.md

 ## Settings

-Whenever you're editing setting, use care.
-It's actually a python file, so you can cause the app to crash if you have an invalid config file.
+Configuration is managed through a YAML file for easy editing and readability.

-### `conf.py`
+### `conf.yaml`

-* `trackme` - python object to store all the folks you want to manage
+* `trackme` - Dictionary mapping computer IPs to lists of usernames you want to manage
-* `ssh_user` - user to SSH into client machines as.
+* `ssh.user` - User to SSH into client machines as.
 Defaults to  `timekpr-next-remote`
-* `ssh_password` - password to use wen SSHing into client machines.
+* `ssh.password` - Password to use when SSHing into client machines.
 Defaults to  `timekpr-next-remote`
-* `ssh_timekpra_bin` - path on clients where `timekpra` executable is. defaults to  `/usr/bin/timekpra`
+* `ssh.timekpra_bin` - Path on clients where `timekpra` executable is.
+Defaults to  `/usr/bin/timekpra`
-`ssh_key` - wtf - I don't know, SSH library wouldn't work with out this.  don't touch this
+* `ssh.key` - Path to SSH key file (currently not implemented)

 #### Optional Gotify alerts